The Last Kingdom of Al Andalus (The Play)

 MORAIMA.

-Then, what shall betide to us and to the citizens of the Emirate of the sultan?
+Then, what shall betide us and the citizens of the Emirate of the sultan?

 MUHAMMAD.

-I have not come to the conclusion yet that we are doomed to an inevitable fate.
+I have not concluded yet that we are doomed to an inevitable fate.

 MORAIMA.